 - 1. Describe the particle properties determined by each major component of the ATLAS detector. - 2.
 Apply pattern recognition and conservation laws to identify particles and their charges, given a set of ATLAS events. - 3.
-Build and interpret a mass histogram. - 4.
-Explain how the shape of the peak can give information about the uncertainty in your claim about the mass of the particle represented by that peak.
+Explain how the shape of the peak can give information about the uncertainty in your claim about the mass of the particle represented by that peak. - 4.
+Explain how you can use counting of different sorts of events to probe for physics results by making a simple ratio.